(one synonym : Passa latifasciata Walker, 1866)

 NACOPHORINI, ENNOMINAE, GEOMETRIDAE, GEOMETROIDEA

-This Caterpillar is brown and smooth, with a yellowish head, and a dark line running from over the head to the tail.
-It is a true looper with only one pair of ventral prolegs.
+This Caterpillar is greenish-brown and smooth, with a yellowish head, and a dark line running from over the head to the tail.
+It is a true looper, with only one pair of ventral prolegs.

 The adult moth has fawn wings with wavy patterns on them.
 In normal resting position: the wings are laid out flat, and the forewings cover the hindwings.